 |Writer||Talbot Rothwell and Sid Colin|

 Two years later Peter Rogers asked Talbot Rothwell if he could come up with a spy-based comedy.
-Talbot, co-writing with Sid Colin, was inspired by The Third Man, Casablanca and The Maltese Falcon, ensuring that the last Carry On film in black and white owes a lot to film noir.
+Talbot, co-writing with Sid Colin, was inspired by The Third Man (1949), Casablanca (1942) and The Maltese Falcon (1941), ensuring that the last Carry On film in black and white owes a lot to film noir.

 Overall the film looks fantastic, with the opening sequence straight out of a James Bond film – in fact, an assassin disguised as a milkman breaking into a top secret laboratory with explosive milk bottles would be used in The Living Daylights (1987) over 20 years later8.
 Eric Pohlmann had appeared in The Third Man and had been the voice of Blofeld in From Russia With Love (1963), a film which inspired the sequence set on a train.
 The villain's underground lair complete with miniature railway looks genuinely like a James Bond set.
 James Bond producers Cubby Broccoli and Harry Saltzman threatened to sue; Charles Hawtrey's character had been intended to be called James Bind but this had to be changed to Charlie Bind, while his number was changed from double-0 6½ to double-oh ooh, with the 'oh-oh oooh' delivered in the way only Charles Hawtrey can.

 Sadly Charles Hawtrey's alcoholism began to badly affect his performance; he passed out when filming a sequence in which he is dangling from a girder.
-This is the film's weakest point.
-In order for the characters to escape from being dunked in acid by an automated machine, it is switched into reverse.
-Two whole minutes of the cast making their way through the machine, falling down, being pummelled by dirty rocks and getting soaked in a car wash is shown in reverse.
+This sequence is the film's weakest point as, in order for the characters to escape from being dunked in acid by an automated machine, it is switched into reverse.
+Two whole minutes of the cast making their way through the machine, falling down, being pummelled by dirty rocks and getting soaked in a car wash is repeated, this time shown in reverse.
 The joke wears off after a couple of seconds but the clip drags on.